 Sources: Illness usually occurs by eating foods contaminated with large numbers of this bacteria that produce enough toxin to cause sickness in the form of abdominal cramping and diarrhea.
 C. perfringens is sometimes referred to as the "buffet germ" because it grows fastest in large portions of food, such as casseroles, stews and gravies that have been sitting at room temperature in the danger zone.
 If food isn't originally cooked, reheated or kept at the appropriate temperature, live bacteria may be consumed and cause illness.

-Prevention: Cook food thoroughly and keep it out of the danger zone, above a temperature of 140°F or below 40°F. Practice leftover safety by dividing roasts and stews into smaller quantities when refrigerating for faster cooling.
+Prevention: Cook food thoroughly and keep it out of the danger zone, above a temperature of 140°F or below 40°F. Practice leftover safety by dividing roasts and stews into smaller quantities for faster cooling and refrigerate right away.
 Leftovers should be reheated to an internal temperature of 165°F or higher before serving.
+However, any foods left out at room temperature for more than two hours should be thrown out and after only one hour if it’s 90 degrees or warmer.

 Campylobacter is a common cause of diarrhea.
 Most cases of campylobacteriosis, the infection caused by Campylobacter bacteria, are associated with eating raw or undercooked poultry and meat or from cross-contamination of other foods by these items.
 Freezing reduces the number of Campylobacter bacteria on raw meat but will not kill them completely, so proper heating of foods is important.
 Campylobacteriosis occurs more frequently in the summer and is most common in infants and young children.